rrainey/tempo-insights/docs/tempo-insights-requirements-outline.md

 ### 2. **Device Communication**

+* Prefer using `smpmgr` - an extensible python script.
 * I am providing a Typescript library class design to interface to Tempo-BT devices via Bluetooth.
 It requires a functioning copy of the `mcumgr` shell application.
 * File transfer error handling and retry.
 Any file transfer